SimFin/simfin/FUTURE.md

 ## Dataset Wishlist

+-   Add datasets with e.g. Point-In-Time (PIT) data such as [Compustat](https://wrds-www.wharton.upenn.edu/pages/support/data-overview/overview-compustat-preliminary-unrestated-and-point-time-datasets/)
+    Should this be another dataset-variant?
+Or should the main datasets just be PIT?

 -   Share-prices for selected ETF's.
 These would be a good proxy for e.g. large-cap, mid-cap and small-cap stock indices.
 It is also easier to calculate the Total Return for ETF-data, because ETF dividends are paid